Originally Published on February 5, 2019

 First, the funds withdrawn have a withholding tax applied against them.
 The Federal withholding tax rate is 10% for withdrawals up to $5,000, 20% for withdrawals between $5,000 and $15,000, and 30% for withdrawals over $15,000.
 In addition, if you live in Quebec, there is also a provincial withholding tax.
-This means, that if you will need access to $10,000, you need to withdraw roughly $14,285 in order to be left with the cash that you need after federal withholding tax.
-When you file your tax return for the year of withdrawal, the $14,285 would be included in your income.
+This means, that if you live in Ontario will need access to $15,000, you need to withdraw roughly $19,500 in order to be left with the cash that you need after federal withholding tax.
+When you file your tax return for the year of withdrawal, the $19,500 would be included in your income.
 If you have a marginal rate below the 30%, you should receive a refund for the difference, but you have just given the government an interest-free loan for the period between your withdrawal date and when your tax refund gets paid out.
 If your marginal rate is greater than 30%, then you now need additional cash to cover the tax bill for the difference in tax rates.

 Second, you lose the RRSP contribution room forever.
 Unlike a TFSA, when you make a withdrawal from an RRSP, you do not get to put the withdrawal back in.
 With a TFSA, you can re-contribute the amount that you withdrew in the following year.

 What is my marginal tax rate, and what will my tax rate in retirement be?

 This is the money maker when it comes to using RRSPs.
 The best use of an RRSP is when you contribute money at a higher marginal tax rate than your planned marginal tax rate in retirement.
 In a simple example, if you contribute at a 30% tax rate, but withdraw at a 35% tax rate, you will be paying more tax than you would have saved on the contribution.